apache/usergrid/stack/corepersistence/queryindex/README.md

 - Use Entity Validation utils from Collection instead of my own checks

-- Use mutli-get for fetching entities for results
+- Use muli-get for fetching entities for results